mrnugget/sicp/README.md

 When I use the Racket repl, I use it in tmux.
 In one pane is the REPL and in another is Vim with tslime.vim.
 This way I can send expressions to the REPL from Vim with one shortcut.

+The `#lang planet neil/sicp` at the start of some of these files tell DrRacket.app which language to use when interpreting the files.
+The statements are not needed when evaluating the code in the REPL.